 New Relic allows you to send information about application deployments from the command line.
-Then, you can view deployment information on the Deployments page in the UI: Go to one.newrelic.com > APM > Applications > (select an app) > Events > Deployments.
+Then, you can view deployment information on the Deployments page in the UI: Go to one.newrelic.com > All capabilities > APM & services > Applications > (select an app) > Events > Deployments.

 Part of the installation process involves changing the